core-wg/comi/draft-ietf-core-comi.md

 ### PUT {#put-operation}

 A data node resource instance is created or replaced with the PUT method.
-A request to set the value of a data node instance is sent with a confirmable CoAP PUT message.
+A request to set the value of a data node instance is sent with a CoAP PUT message.

 ~~~~
 FORMAT:
   PUT /c/<instanceidentifier>
-           (Content-Format :application/yang-value+cbor)
+           (Content-Format :application/yang-data+cbor)
-  data-node-value
+  CBOR map of SID, instance-value

   2.01 Created
 ~~~~